apex51/kaggle-otto-group/README.md

 # kaggle's Otto Group Product Classification Challenge

+## Introduction

 This is my code for [kaggle's Product Classification Challenge][1].
-I had a write-up about the solution in my blog.
-Check [My Solution to Kaggle's Otto Group Challenge][2].
+I had a [write-up][2] about the solution in my blog.
+The final model uses an ensemble of two levels.
+30 runs can get 0.4192 on private LB (top 5%).
+Training data for level 1 and level 2 was roughly split into 1:1 and one can fine tune this to get a better result.

 This competition attracted me because: